Canonical Byte-String Encoding for Finite-Ring Cryptosystems: Correctness guarantees

 \begin{theorem}[Stream correctness] For every supported modulus \(m\) and every admissible byte string \(\BytesVar \in \ByteStringBounded\),

 Moreover, for every valid suffix \(t \in \List(\Fin(m))\),

 \end{theorem}

-\begin{proof} In the Lean 4 formalization, the suffix-tolerant theorem is \LeanStream{171}{251}, and its empty-suffix specialization is \LeanStream{253}{263}.
-The proof uses the header-parsing lemmas \LeanStream{33}{131}, the zero-length lemmas \LeanStream{133}{169}, and the payload roundtrip theorem \LeanPayload{80}{142}.
+\begin{proof} In the Lean 4 formalization, the suffix-tolerant theorem is \LeanStream{174}{254}.
+Its empty-suffix specialization is \LeanStream{256}{266}.
+The proof uses the header-parsing lemmas in \LeanStream{35}{133}.
+The zero-length lemmas appear in \LeanStream{135}{172}, and the payload roundtrip theorem in \LeanPayload{79}{141}.
 It first recovers the declared length prefix, then the stored state prefix, and finally applies the payload roundtrip theorem to the remaining suffix.
 The extra-suffix clause follows because decoding stops after reconstructing the declared number of bytes and therefore leaves any remaining valid suffix unread. \end{proof}

 \begin{theorem}[Header correctness] For every supported modulus \(m\), let

 Then